-This is largely due to the fact that hardwood is an instant connection between an interior location and the natural world.
-The feeling of a forest, the essence of a densely thicketed wood, all can be achieved in even the most modern mundane environments.
+This is because hardwood acts as an instant connection between an interior location and the natural world.
+The feeling of a forest and the essence of a densely thicketed wood can be achieved, in even the most modern mundane environments.
 Hardwood flooring offers these benefits:

-- Unique: Every plank, board, or strip used on a hardwood floor is a unique work of natural art, with its own individual patterns, and colors.
-This is compounded by the fact that there are dozens of different species of domestic, imported, common, and exotic hardwoods to choose from, each with their own particular grain, color, and characteristics.
+- Unique: Every plank, board, or strip used on a hardwood floor is a work of natural art, with unique patterns, and colors.
+This is compounded by the fact that there are dozens of different species of domestic, imported, common, and rare hardwoods to choose from, each with a particular grain, color, and characteristics.
 That ensures that each installation of this material is a one-of-a-kind feature.

 Hardwood Flooring Prices

 Hardwood flooring ranges in price from $1 per square foot to $10 per square foot; the price for different species of hardwood flooring can vary significantly.
-However, as always, you are going to get what you pay for.
-Reputable companies, selling quality, long lasting materials are going to charge more.
+However, you are going to get what you pay for.
+Reputable companies selling quality, long-lasting materials are going to charge more.
 Further, harder woods tend to take longer to grow, making them more scarce and more expensive.

 While the initial investment for some of the more durable hardwood floors can be significant, you have to balance this against the fact that these materials will tend to last much longer than other flooring options.
 Even the softest woods will outlast carpet and cork, while a solid, well-maintained oak floor can last for generations.

 At the low end of the price range, you can purchase softwoods such as pine or cedar for even less than a dollar a square foot.
-Manufactured plywood sheets are going to be your least expensive option.
-While these may not be the richest or most high-end materials, when well treated and maintained they can provide a space with a rustic beauty.
+Manufactured plywood sheets are the least expensive option.
+While these may not be the richest or most high-end materials, when well treated and maintained they can provide a space with rustic beauty.

 How Hardwood Floors Feel Underfoot

-- Soft: Wood floors usually have a moderate amount of give underfoot.
+Soft: Wood floors usually have a moderate amount of give underfoot.
 This is especially true when they are installed on joists, or over some sort of insulating underlayment.
-However, you should avoid installing it directly on concrete, as this can lead to it being very rigid, and uncomfortable.
+However, avoid installing it directly on concrete, as this can lead to it being very rigid and uncomfortable.